Continuous Power Generator Buying Guide

 Tier 4 is designed to reduce emissions, such as nitrogen oxides and particulate matter, from diesel engines.
 If your application intends to use a diesel generator as its primary power source, then you need a unit that meets Tier 4 requirements.

 However, using a natural gas prime power generator is environmentally cleaner and therefore does not fall under Tier 4.
-But, natural gas generators are still subject to their own special EPA compliance guidelines.
+But, natural gas generators are

 It's important to familiarize yourself with the full extent of Tier 4 regulations (diesel) and EPA guidelines (natural gas).
 Find more information in the EPA's Regulations for Emissions from Heavy Equipment with Diesel Engines.